selfcustody/krux/docs/getting-started/usage/loading-a-mnemonic.en.md

 <img src="../../../img/maixpy_m5stickv/wallet-customization-options-250.png" align="right" class="m5stickv">
 <img src="../../../img/maixpy_amigo/wallet-customization-options-300.png" align="right" class="amigo">

-Use this screen to change the `Network`, `Policy Type`, `Script Type`, and `Account` of the wallet.
+This button opens a screen to change the `Network`, `Policy Type`, `Script Type`, and `Account` of the wallet.
 If `Policy Type` is Miniscript, you will be able to enter a custom derivation path.

 <div style="clear: both"></div>

-Now, onto the main menu...
+When everything looks good, press `Load Wallet`and you will go to the main menu...